hero-page/hero-ml/README.md

 ### Author
 Hello there!
 My name is [Sam Chahine](https://twitter.com/HeroMeers), and I'm the creator of HeroML.
 I built this project during the #AISF hackathon, an event that brings together innovators from all walks of life to collaborate and create something amazing in the field of AI.
 The hackathon was hosted by [Founders, Inc.](https://f.inc/), an organization based in San Francisco that loves AI!
 (Who doesn't?)

+If you'd like to reach out, my personal email is sechahi at gmail dot com!

 HeroML is an AI Prompt Chain/Workflow interpreter that can be a game changer for developers who work with AI models like OpenAI's GPT-3 and GPT-4.
 I plan to add support for more models from various platforms in the future.
 My hope is that HeroML can become a valuable tool that helps bridge the gap between AI and human creativity.

 Want to build the python compiler? **PULL REQUEESSSST**